romanrzes/mentorship-program/README.md

 ### Configuration on the OpenVPN server

 For now our `iptables` doesn't know what should be accepted so it will reject our packets by default.
-There are two pretty similiar rules.
+There are two pretty similar rules.
 The only difference is source/destination adresses.
 In order to work correctly we should add `ACCEPT` rules for `INPUT` and `OUTPUT` chains.

 ```
 sudo iptables -A PREROUTING -s 10.8.0.0/24 -d 172.16.3.0/24 -j ACCEPT
 sudo iptables -A PREROUTING -s 172.16.3.0/24 -d 10.8.0.0/24 -j ACCEPT
 ```

-### Configuration on the Test machine
+### Configuration on the test machine

 The only configuration this machine requires is adding a new route to the route table.
 Don't forget to change `enp0s3` to your network interface!